 Vertigo is a subjective sensation.
 Nobody other than the patient can experience what that person is experiencing.
 Many people with this disorder are inadequately evaluated.

 Since most forms of vertigo are readily treated, we recommend anyone with this condition to seek further attention despite the fact that prior visits to one's physician may not have resulted in alleviation of this condition.

 - What exactly is vertigo?

 - The precise definition of vertigo is an illusion of motion.
-But in common parlance, it refers not just to illusions of motions but chronic or intermittent sensation of loss of balance.
+But it also refers not just to illusions of motions, but chronic or intermittent sensation of loss of balance.

 - What are common causes of vertigo?

-- There are a large number of causes of vertigo, but it is commonly caused by cold viruses, head trauma, or Meniere's disease.
-Those are the most common causes.
+- There are a large number of causes of vertigo, but the three most common causes are:

 - What do these conditions do to cause this problem?

 - These are all conditions that affect the inner ear.
 The inner ear is responsible for our sense of balance and also our sense of position in space.
 When the inner ear dysfunctions, we lose our sense of balance and frequently suffer symptoms such as vertigo, nausea, vomiting, and loss of balance.

 - How can this be treated?